Jessie Nungarrayi Bartlett

 Jessie Nungarrayi Bartlett is a Pintupi/Warlpiri woman from Kiwirrkurra/Lake MacKay (Wilkinkarra) in Western Australia.

 Jessie was brought up around well-known artists such as Turkey Tolson, Uta Uta Tjangala, Ronnie Tjampitjinpa, Mick Namararai Tjapaltjarri, Johnny Yungut Tjupurrula (her grandfather’s brother) and Pinta Pinta (her grandmother’s brother), who were part of the emerging Western Desert art movement.
 Jessie witnessed and was influenced by the great works of these artists.
 It was these early leaders that gave her a rare insight into the cultural perspectives of Pintupi people.

 Mitjili Napanangka Gibson (Jessie’s grandmother) was also a well-known artist and actor who played a main role in the movie ‘Samson and Delilah’.
 Mitjili was the key influence for Jessie to start painting about her family’s traditional stories, life, and the memories of her upbringing.

 Jessie’s art includes traditional stories of the western desert, as well as representations of her continuing practice of culture and connection to an ancient landscape.
-Jessie’s paintings are multi-layered and sometimes feature various stories on the one canvass.
+Her artworks are multi-layered and sometimes feature various stories on the same canvas.